00fox/Ds2vJoy/README.md

 - When you change a setting, Ds2vJoy.ini is automatically and instantly saved
 - Ds2vJoy is portable, you can use multiple copy in different directories with different parameters
 - Install for ViGEm, HidGuardian and HidCerberus are included, they will use subdirectories of C:\Program Files\Ds2vJoy removed as soon as you chose to uninstall them from Ds2vJoy menu tabs, the same for C:\Program Files\Ds2vJoy itself when no required anymore
-- You can see which button is pressed by launching Monitor vJoy but when under vJoy and ViGEm tabs, you can see them directly in status bar to easily test quick configurations

 ## Log
 ![Log](Doc/1_Ds2vJoy_Log.png)